FragJage/MqttInflux/README.md

-# MqttCalcul
+# MqttInflux
 Mqtt daemon to log mqtt message into InfluxDb.

 ## Introduction
 This daemon log mqtt message or value into timeseries database InfluxDb.

 ## Features
- - Support basic operations +, -, *, /
+ - Settings influx server
- - Support logical operators AND (&),OR (|)
+ - Settings each topic
- - Supporting the lower and upper comparison
+ - TO DO support json message

 ## Building
 git submodule update --init --recursive